Begineer17/Short-Video-Generator/README.md

 #### 2.21 Usage

-To facilitate an environment conducive to maximizing user creativity, we aim to provide tools, resources, and support that inspire innovation and imagination.
-Our goal is to empower users with the means to explore their creative potential fully and to achieve their creative aspirations effectively.
+We develop advanced track change AI technology specifically designed to enhance and inspire user creativity.
+By leveraging state-of-the-art algorithms and innovative features, our AI tool provides users with seamless editing capabilities, encouraging creative expression and productivity

 #### 2.22 Running